A. R. Pardington

-Arthur Rayner Pardington (July 30, 1862 – July 28, 1915) was the chief engineer and 2nd Vice President of the Long Island Motor Parkway, Inc., which oversaw the building and development of the parkway.
-He was also the vice president and general manager of the Lincoln Highway Association and organized the Long Island Automobile Club.
+Arthur Rayner Pardington (July 30, 1862 – July 28, 1915) was the first chairman of the American Automobile Association's Contest Board.
+He was the chief engineer and second Vice President of the Long Island Motor Parkway, Inc., which oversaw the building and development of the parkway.
+He was also the vice president and general manager of the Lincoln Highway Association.

 Early life and family

-He was born on July 30, 1862, in Saginaw, Michigan, to the Rev. Dr. Rayner Stevens Pardington (1836–1906) and Elizabeth Jane Cory Pardington (1840–1916).
+Pardington was born on July 30, 1862, in Saginaw, Michigan, to the Rev. Dr. Rayner Stevens Pardington (1836–1906) and Elizabeth Jane Cory Pardington (1840–1916).
 Later in life, he lived on Long Island and was a resident of Smithtown, New York.
 On November 10, 1887, in Tecumseh, Michigan, he married Gertrude Dora Hause (1864–1894), with whom he had a daughter Dorothy Gertrude Pardington.
 Widowed, he then married Lucile Fatima Crosley (1866–1943) on March 15, 1889, in Franklin, Ohio.
 He had two children from the second marriage, Janet Lucille Pardington (1899–1991) and Ruth Crosley Pardington (1900–1983).
 His brother was the Rev. Dr. George Palmer Pardington of the Nyack Institute.

-Racing enthusiast
+Auto racing official

-Pardington was an avid racing enthusiast, serving as vice president of the AAA racing division.
-Early races were often on local roads.
-When the deaths that occurred from over-eager spectators encroaching on the roadways threatened to close down the sport altogether, Pardington got involved with limited access projects like the Long Island Motor Parkway as a safer alternative.
-In 1911 he was the referee for the first Indianapolis 500.
+In 1904 the American Automobile Association appointed Pardington, an avid auto racing enthusiast, as the first chairman of their newly-created Racing Board.
+His most important project was overseeing the Vanderbilt Cup races.
+Early Vanderbilt cups were held on local roads, making track security difficult for AAA officials.
+Deaths that occurred from over-eager spectators encroaching on the roadways threatened the future of auto racing altogether.
+Pardington promoted limited access projects, such as the Long Island Motor Parkway, as being a safer alternative.
+In 1911, he served as the referee for the inaugural Indianapolis 500.